Adil-2006/Text-Classification-NaiveBayes/README.md

 # Text Classification Using Naive Bayes

-## Project Overview
+## Overview

-This project implements a Text Classification system using the Multinomial Naive Bayes algorithm.
-The model classifies SMS messages as either Spam or Ham (Not Spam).
+This project implements a Text Classification system using the Multinomial Naive Bayes algorithm to classify SMS messages as Spam or Ham (Not Spam).

 ## Dataset